1noro/apod-dybg-py/README.md

 In the future I would like to add support for more desktop environments (starting with XFCE).

 ## Requirements
-This program only works currently on GNU/Linux with a GNOME Shell desktop environment.
+At the present time, this program only __works on GNU/Linux with a GNOME Shell desktop__ environment.

 This one is required, but should already be installed: